nanobox-io/nanobox-guides/articles/nodejs/hapi/from-scratch.md

 ## Configure Hapi

 #### Listen on 0.0.0.0
-To allow connections from the host machine into the app's container, you'll need to configure your app to listen on all available IP's (0.0.0.0).
-Hapi does this by default.
+To allow connections from the host machine into the app's container, your app needs to listen on all available IP's (0.0.0.0).
+Hapi does this by default, and so no additional configuration is needed.

 ## Add a local DNS
 Add a convenient way to access your app from the browser: